-This course examines the relationship of nations, cultures, languages and systems of government within the international system.
+This program examines the relationship of nations, cultures, languages and systems of government within the international system.

 Alternative entry options apply for this degree.
 Please see our handbook for details.